liberland/Constitution/Liberland-constitution.md

 * **§III.10.** The power to initiate a legislative procedure shall lie with the Cabinet only which shall be exercised only once a year upon the State of the Republic speech.
   * **§III.10(1)** Any Bill which is not voted on before the next State of the Republic Speech and any Bill which is rejected by the Assembly in a vote shall be considered lost and shall not be revived otherwise than by resubmission by the Cabinet upon another State of the Republic Speech.
 * **§III.11.** One-fourth of all Assembly Representatives shall have the right to oblige the Cabinet to consider a draft of a Bill prepared by them.
-  * **§III.11(1)** Drafts prepared by the Assembly Representatives might be rejected or accepted by the Cabinet as potential Bill.
+  * **§III.11(1)** Drafts prepared by the Assembly Representatives may be rejected or accepted by the Cabinet as potential Bill.
   * **§III.11(2)** Should the Draft be rejected, the Cabinet shall publicly give detailed reasons behind its decision.
 * **§III.12.** An ordinary Bill shall be passed into law with a majority of three-quarters of all Assembly Representatives subject to the power of general veto by the Citizens as provided in §III.17.
   * **§III.12(1)** An ordinary Bill is any Bill which is not a Constitutional Bill, or Taxation Bill, or Treaty Bill, or Financial Bill.